neerajsingh0101/blog/_posts/2010-11-22-variable-hoisting-is-not-just-pretty-thing.md

 title: Variable declaration at the top is not just pretty thing
 ---

-I was discussing JavaScript code with a friend and he noticed that I had declared all the variable at the top.
+I was discussing JavaScript code with a friend and he noticed that I had declared all the variables at the top.

 He likes to declare the variable where they are used to be sure that the variable being used is declared with var otherwise that variable will become global variable.
 This fear of accidentally creating a global variables wants him to see variable declaration next to where it is being used.